tostenzel/tostenzel.github.io/_posts/2023-03-07-dl-transformer.md

 <center><img src="/assets/img/dl-series/2i-transformer-encoder.png" style="width:40%"></center>
 </figure>

 **Figure 8.
 Transformer encoder.** The Transformer Encoder consists of a stack of identical layers, including a multi-head self-attention layer (Red) for capturing contextual information and a position-wise fully-connected feed-forward network for introducing non-linearity.
 These two components work synergistically to process input sequences effectively and extract meaningful representations, with attention parameters focusing on dependencies and position-wise FNN parameters capturing position-specific patterns.
-Image adapted from <d-cite key="lin_survey_2022"></d-cite>.
+Image source: <d-cite key="lin_survey_2022"></d-cite>.

 In its original form, the encoder consists of a stack of N = 6 identical layers, each with unique parameters.
 These layers consist of two critical components: